GTA MUSIC Department

 • Ability and willingness to engage in relevant departmental training and introductory pastoral support training.

-• Keep abreast of current literature in subject areas being taught.
+• Keep abreast of current literature in the subject areas being taught.

 Desirable Criteria